jutaz/flatty/Readme.md

 ### Ticker

 Ticker is a function, that saves data to disk at certain interval.
-Data format is JSON, so it\`s highly editable.
+Data format is JSON or native format, which looks like `ID\n{data: "stuff"}\n`, so it\`s highly editable.
 Currently interval is set to ```50ms```.
 But dont worry!
 It will not flood your drive, because it will write only if changes were made.